A-Level Remark: Is It Worth It?

 In short, yes, you can get your A-Levels remarked.
 However, this decision needs to be carefully considered.
 Due to the costs involved, and the fact that there is no guarantee that your mark will change, many people hesitate to apply for a remark.

 This article focuses on A-Level remarks, but many more qualifications are eligible for this.
-Have a look at this article from Think Student for plenty of information about GCSE remarks.
+Have a look at this Think Student article for plenty of information about GCSE remarks.

 There are a few main things to think about.
 One of these is which subject you intend to get remarked.
 Subjects such as English Literature or History are largely essay-based, with subjective marking.